 Service shall be provided at one point of delivery through a single meter at one of the following voltages.
 Standard service shall be single-phase, 120/240 Volts, and 60 Hz.
 Three-phase service may be provided where available.
 Where three-phase service is available, voltages may be:

 Service at other voltages may be available, at the option of the Cooperative.

-The following charges and credits will be added to the consumer's monthly bill based upon the nameplate rating of the renewable generating facility:
+The following charges and credits will be added to the consumer’s monthly bill based on the nameplate rating of the renewable generating facility:

 Supplemental Monthly Basic Facilities Charges:

 |Over 25 kW to 100 kW||$ 7.50 per month|

 |Over 100 kW to 500 kW||$ 15.00 per month|